zacharee/SamloaderKotlin/README.md

 - On Debian-based systems, download the `.deb` file.
 - On other Linux distros, download the `.tar.gz` file.

-On x64 Linux, download the `amd64` variant.
-On ARM64 Linux, choose `aarch64`.
+For Intel or AMD devices, download the `amd64` variant.
+For ARM64 devices, choose `aarch64` or `arm64`.

 # Translating